Ria424/developers-animatesdk-docs/Timeline_object/Timeline52.md

 #### Usage

-timeline.advancedLayersEnabled
+Timeline.advancedLayersEnabled

 #### Description

-Property;A boolean value that specifies the advanced layers mode is enabled or disabled.
+Property; `boolean`; A boolean value that specifies the advanced layers mode is enabled or disabled.

 #### Example